Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Step 2: Place the slices of pizza on the parchment paper.

-Step 3: Move the oven racks forward slightly and place the parchment paper on the pizza stone, steel, or oven rack.
+Step 3: Move the oven racks forward slightly, close to the oven door, and place the parchment paper on the pizza stone, steel, or oven rack.
 Close the oven.

 Step 4: Reheat the pizza for 4-6 minutes.
 You will also know that the pizza is ready when the cheese starts to crisp or the cheese bubbles.